foundation/foundation-zurb-template/readme.md

 The CLI will prompt you to give your project a name.
 The template will be downloaded into a folder with this name.

-Finally, run `npm start` or `foundation watch` to run Gulp.
+Now `cd` to your project name and run `npm start` or `foundation watch` to run Gulp.
 Your finished site will be created in a folder called `dist`, viewable at this URL:

 ```
 http://localhost:8000